Diagnostics for Conditional Density Models and Bayesian Inference Algorithms: Supplementary Materials

+In this section we show the results of the local test on Example 1 for model $\widehat f_2$, which passes the global test.

-Figure~\ref{fig:toy_example1_goodfit}, right panel, shows the p-values from LCTs across the feature space for the model $\widehat{f}_2$.
-Unlike model $\widehat{f}_1$, which was fit on $X_1$ solely, $\widehat{f}_2$ was fit on both $X_1$ and $X_2$ variables.
+Figure~\ref{fig:toy_example1_goodfit}, right panel, shows p-values from LCTs across the feature space for the model $\widehat{f}_2$.
+Unlike model $\widehat{f}_1$, which was fit on $X_1$ alone, $\widehat{f}_2$ was fit on both $X_1$ and $X_2$.
 Hence, $\widehat{f}_2$ is able to pass all tests, with local P-P plots indicating a good fit (with two examples shown in the Figure~\ref{fig:toy_example1_goodfit}, left panel).